Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

 \subsection{Parameter inference}

 The parameter subset $\boldsymbol{\theta}_{\text{inf}}$ defined in equation \eqref{eq:InferenceParVector} is inferred by minimizing the RSS

 where $r_{q_i}(t_j)$ and $r_{p_k}$ are defined in equations~\eqref{eq:res_q} and \eqref{eq:res_p}.
-To minimize equation (\ref{eq:cost}), we use the sequential quadratic programming (SQP) method, a gradient-based algorithm \cite{Colebank_sens,Boggs95}, that is implemented in Matlab's \texttt{fmincon} function with option 'sqp'.
-We use a tolerance of $1.0\times 10^{-8}$ \cite{matlab}.
+To minimize equation (\ref{eq:cost}), we use the sequential quadratic programming (SQP) method, a \hot{second-order} gradient-based algorithm \cite{Colebank_sens,Boggs95}, that is implemented in Matlab's \texttt{fmincon} function with option 'sqp'. \hot{Several previous studies have succesfully used this algorithm on similar problems \cite{Qureshi2019,Paun2018,Colebank19}.} We use a tolerance of $1.0\times 10^{-8}$ \cite{matlab}.
 Parameter bounds for each patient are set to ensure that model predictions remain within the physiological range.
 Exact nominal values and ranges for each patient are listed in the supplemental material.

 To complement the global sensitivity analysis, we use multistart inference to test if the locally identifiable parameter subset remains identifiable.
-The optimizer is initialized to $12$ different sets of parameter values.
-These sets are specified by sampling from a uniform distribution defined by varying the parameters $\pm30\%$ of their nominal values.
+The optimizer is initialized to $12$ sets of parameter values specified by sampling from a uniform distribution defined by varying the parameters $\pm30\%$ of their nominal values.
 We record the final value of the cost function and check for convergence across optimizations.
 Parameters with a coefficient of variation (CoV, the standard deviation divided by the mean) greater than 0.10 are removed from the subset.
-The multistart inference process is repeated until all parameters in the subset converge and each the coefficient of variation for each parameter is below $0.10$.
+The multistart inference is repeated until all parameters in the subset converge and each the coefficient of variation for each parameter is below $0.10$.
 Parameters in the final subset, collected in the vector $\boldsymbol{\theta}_{\text{inf}}$, are estimated through one round of optimization with different initializations to avoid trapping in local minima.